phunkyfish/pvr.iptvsimple/README.md

     - `Prefer XMLTV` - Use the channel logo from the XMLTV file if available otherwise use the M3U logo.

 ### Media
-Media can be used to access a provider VOD library representing the hierarchy in a folder structure as PVR recordings.
-An M3U entry can denote that it's media by either having an M3U property of `EXT-X-PLAYLIST-TYPE` set to VOD or for the specific entry to have `media`, `media-dir` and `media-size` attributes.
+Media entries can be used to access the Video-On-Demand (VOD) library provided by IPTV services.
+The IPTV media library can be organized either as plain list of channels or the hierarchy tree made of folders and PVR recordings.

+An M3U entry can denote that it's media by having:
+* an M3U property of `EXT-X-PLAYLIST-TYPE` set to `VOD`,
+* the M3U attributes of `media`, `media-dir` or `media-size` are set

 More detail on these can be found in [Supported M3U and XMLTV elements](#supported-m3u-and-xmltv-elements).

-* **Show media as recordings**: When enabled media can be shown as PVR recordings.
-If disabled all media will be shown as channels similar to regular PVR channels.
+* **Show media as recordings**: If enabled, all IPTV media entries (including VOD) appear in Kodi PVR GUI as PVR recordings.
+Otherwise, they appear as regular PVR channels.
+* **Show VODs as recordings**: If enabled, IPTV VOD entries appear in Kodi PVR GUI as PVR recordings.
+Otherwise, they appear as regular PVR channels.
-* **Group entries by title**: If multiple entries exist with matching titles create a virtual folder to group them together.
+* **Group entries by title**: If multiple entries exist with matching titles, create a virtual folder to group them together.
-* **Group entries by season**: If multiple entries exist with matching titles create a second virtual folder to group them together by season also if possible.
+* **Group entries by season**: If multiple entries exist with matching titles, try additionally grouping them in sub-folders representing seasons.
 * **Include season and episode number in title**: Prepend the season and episode numbers to the title.
-* **Show VODs as recordings**: Instead of showing VOD Media as channels, show them as recordings instead.
-Can be helpful in cleaning up the channels view for IPTV providers.
-Note that if disabled entries with media attributes will still be shown as recordings, only `EXT-X-PLAYLIST-TYPE` of VOD won't be shown.

 ### Timeshift
 Timeshift settings for pausing/rewinding and fast-forwarding live streams.